 Any aggrieved person may protest any aspect of any bid solicitation by filing such protect at the City Clerk's office within 5 calendar days after bid opening and shall include the following: name and address of protestor, bid description, grounds for protest to include all evidence, exhibits or documents substantiating the protest.
 The City Clerk shall within 2 business days after receipt of the protest, forward such protest to the City Manager, who shall notify the protestor or other interested parties of the time and place set for hearing on the protest.
 Interested parties may also file position statements and may participate in the hearing.
 The City Manager or his or her designee shall conduct the hearing within 5 calendar days after sending the notice of the hearing to the protestor and/or interested parties, absent any stipulated continuances.
-The City Manager or his or her designee, shall within 5 business days after the hearing has been completed, issue a written opinion and send it by first class U.S. certified mail to the protestor and of contract by Council.
+The City Manager or his or her designee, shall within 5 business days after the hearing has been completed, issue a written opinion and send it by first class U.S. certified mail to the protestor and all interested parties.
+The decision shall be final.
+No protest may be required after award of contract by Council.